DracoZona/DracoZona.github.io/_posts/2025-03-30-active-directory-series-1.md

 date: "2025-03-30"
 category: "Active Directory"
 tags: ["AD", "HTB", "Offensive Security"]
-excerpt: "First machine in the Active Directory Exploitation tracks in HackTheBox."
+excerpt: "First machine in the Active Directory Exploitation tracks in HackTheBox.
+This is a chill machine, but full of new learnings."
 ---

 # Introduction